Skip to main content

 Avoid Using the Python Installation in Your Operating System #

 If your operating system includes a Python installation, avoid using it for your projects.
 This Python installation is for system tools.
 It is likely to use an older version of Python, and may not include all of the standard features.
-An operating system copy of Python should be marked to prevent you from installing packages into it, but not all operating systems set the marker.
+An operating system copy of Python should be marked to prevent you from installing packages into it, but not all operating systems set this marker.

 Install Python With Tools That Support Multiple Versions #